Mirik9724/Compilator-for-RP/README.md

 # Compilator-for-RP

-we run the file and it archives everything except itself, .env, the "Ignore" and ".idea" folders IMPORTANT the pack.mcmeta file is created itself during compilation
+we run the file and it archives everything except itself, .env, the "Ignore" and ".idea" folders.
+IMPORTANT the pack.mcmeta file is created itself during compilation.
+Versions supported are only releases from 1.6.1-latest.
+20w14infinite and other snapshots/pre-releases/betas are not supported yet

 ## .env configuration:
 ### Archive